petedanielsmith/spotify-recommendation-system/README.md

 5. `Scikit-learn` - For machine learning alogrithms.
 6. `Joblib` - For saving and loading models.
 7. `Streamlit` - For creating an interactive web dashboard.
+8. `XGBoost` - For training the XGBoost model

 ## Credits